TheRockStarDBA/CodingForKids/exercise/02/exercise/02_exercise.md

    Hint : use a total_items variable to add the quantities that you purchased.

 ## Problem 4:
-   we learned to day that you you can use `input` to ask and wait for user to input some data. e.g.
+   we learned today that you you can use `input` to ask and wait for user to input some data. e.g.

    `first_name = input("what is your first name?") `